 Sport weight yarns are the only yarn we'd recommend at 7 spi and do very well on the 54 stitch cylinder.

 Please note, the maximum SPI really depends upon the specific skein of yarn.

 We will gladly take our time and work with you to make sure you're happy with the tube we crank for you!
 Please contact us at firstname.lastname@example.org with any questions or requests for advice!

 Please also note - some skeins don't like being machine knitted.
 We have experienced some skeins that are highly prone to slipping off the machine hooks and dropping stitches.
 If a stitch gets dropped from a tube, we will try to pick it up, and if we are unable to, we will attempt to re-crank the tube.
-If stitches drop a second time (this is a very rare occurence), we will re-skein the yarn and send it back to you, along with a full refund for the cranking and applicable shipping.
-This has only happened with yarns that are "shiny"...
+If stitches drop a second time (this is a very rare occurence), we will contact you to discuss the issue.
+It is likely cause by attempting to knit a yarn tube at too tight a gauge.
+This is rare and very yarn dependent.

 One more note: Please look for an email from us within 48 hours confirming your order.
 If we cannot contact you, or do not receive a reply to any of our emails within two weeks, we will refund your money.
 OUR REFUND POLICY APPLIES (we are charged a fee for issuing a refund and we will pass that fee on to you - it ranges from 3-5%).